 Older girls can experience conflicts between wanting to be a baby and wanting to be a big girl, which can cause them to have fits and tantrums even over the most basic instructions.
 Girls are harder to train once they’ve reached reasoning age and begin to manipulate rewards.

-With all this being said, potty training girls is still easier than training boys.
-Personally I hope these tips will aid you in successfully training your little daughter on how to use the potty, and get rid of diapers for good.
+With all this being said, teaching girls how to use the potty is still easier than training boys.
+Personally I hope these tips will aid you in successfully training your little daughter and get rid of diapers for good.